AbePlays/iOS-Projects/Twittermenti/README.md

 ## Overview

-Twitter Sentiment Classifier is an app built using Swift and CoreML!
-A app fetches latest 100 tweets from twitter for a particular keyword provided by the user and displays the result depending upon the tweets submitted by people all around the globe.
+Twittermenti is an app built using Swift and CoreML!
+The app fetches latest 100 tweets from twitter for a particular keyword provided by the user and displays the public sentiment towards the keyword by evaluating the tweets using a Machine Learning Model.
 The app incorporates:

 - Swift
 - CoreML